Skip to Main Content

 Stone, Fresco, and the Hilltop Logic of Cortona's Hotel Scene

 Cortona has never done anonymous accommodation.
-The town's geography — a fortified Etruscan settlement climbing a steep ridge above the Val di Chiana — means that the buildings which survive are the ones worth preserving: medieval palaces, Renaissance convents, hilltop monasteries whose walls have outlasted every political arrangement for five centuries.
+The town's geography, a fortified Etruscan settlement climbing a steep ridge above the Val di Chiana, means that the buildings which survive are the ones worth preserving: medieval palaces, Renaissance convents, hilltop monasteries whose walls have outlasted every political arrangement for five centuries.
 The hotel inventory here reflects that inheritance directly.
-Properties like La Corte Dei Papi, Relais Il Falconiere & Spa, and Villa di Piazzano each occupy a landmark building , country estate, restored villa, historic palazzo , and compete on the strength of their architecture and setting rather than their brand affiliations.
-Monastero di Cortona Hotel & Spa entered that peer set in 2019, when the 15th-century monastery was converted into a 40-room boutique property.
+Properties like La Corte Dei Papi, Relais Il Falconiere & Spa, and Villa di Piazzano each occupy a landmark building, country estate, restored villa, historic palazzo, and compete on the strength of their architecture and setting rather than their brand affiliations.
+Monastero di Cortona Hotel & Spa entered that comparable set in 2019, when the 15th-century monastery was converted into a 40-room boutique property.
 Among a field of already-impressive buildings, this one carries particular weight: original frescoes intact on the walls, vaulted ceilings that no renovation budget can replicate, and a hilltop position that commands views over Cortona's rooftops and deep into the Tuscan countryside beyond.

 What the Conversion Preserved

-The 40 rooms and suites are divided across different parts of the monastery, and the categories are meaningfully distinct.
+The 36 rooms and suites are divided across different parts of the monastery, and the categories are meaningfully distinct.
 Attic rooms carry wooden floors, beamed ceilings, and marble bathrooms, with views toward the monastery's cloisters.
 Larger suites shift to travertine tile floors and open onto private terraces through French doors.
 The distinction matters practically: guests who want the character of the older monastic spaces should look at the attic configuration, while those prioritising outdoor privacy and floor area will find the suite tier delivers something different.
-Rates start at $369 per night, which positions the property in the mid-upper bracket for Cortona boutique hotels , comparable to the territory occupied by Relais Il Falconiere and above the entry tier of the town's more modest options.
+The rate sits in the property’s premium tier for Cortona boutique hotels.

 The Drinking and Dining Programme